datameshgroup/fusion/docs/api-reference/fusion-app.md

 200  | OK          | Fusion App processed the request.
 Check `BalanceInquiryResponse.Response.Result` for the result of the request.
 202  | Accepted    | Fusion App processed the request in events mode.
 Call the [balance inquiry events](#balance-inquiry-events) endpoint for the result.
 4xx  | Bad Request | Fusion App was unable to process the request.
 Check the required headers and request body and try again.
 5xx  | Error       | Fusion App was unable to process the request.
-The Sale System should perform [error handling](#error-handling) to retreive the result.
+The Sale System should perform [error handling](#error-handling) to retrieve the result.

 ### Balance inquiry events